 Repayments are automatically deducted from your salary, just like your tax, national insurance and pension contributions.

 Once you reach the threshold, you pay 9% of anything you earn above it.
 The more you earn, the more you pay.
-But, if your salary goes down or you stop working, your repayments will drop, too.

 Here's an example: